the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 console.log(sarahText);
 ~~~~~~~

-If we would want to introduce an optional nickname, we could extend everything with this additional argument:
+By having a function for each problem you want to solve, you are allowed to improve or extend the functionality within this function.
+For example, if we would want to introduce an optional `nickname` in the function, we could extend everything related by utilityzing this additional parameter:

 {title="index.js",lang="javascript"}
 ~~~~~~~